How to become a family mediator

 Direct Application

-You could apply for a job as a trainee family mediator if you have a higher education qualification and experience in an area like:
+You can apply for a job as a trainee family mediator if you have a higher education qualification and experience in law, social work or counselling.

 Other Routes

-You can do training with a professional association that works in mediation.
-Training entry requirements vary between them but most will expect you to have relevant experience from paid work or volunteering.
+Each association sets their own criteria to join but most will expect you to have experience from paid work or volunteering.

 More Information